markshust/docker-magento/README.md

 ### Xdebug & PhpStorm

-1. First, install the [Chrome Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
+1. First, install the [Chrome Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc) or [Firefox Xdebug helper](https://addons.mozilla.org/en-GB/firefox/addon/xdebug-helper-for-firefox/).
 After installed, right click on the Chrome icon for it and go to Options.
 Under IDE Key, select PhpStorm from the list to set the IDE Key to "PHPSTORM", then click Save.

 2. Next, enable Xdebug debugging in the PHP container by running: `bin/xdebug enable`.